 Bitter Lake Boundaries

-Things To Do
+Things To Do in Bitter Lake Neighborhood

 Within Bitter Lake the main attraction is the playfield to the southeast of the lake.
 It features lighted tennis courts, ball fields and bleachers, a whirl and play structure, and a wading pool.
-It is just next to the Bitter Lake Community Center, and includes a section of the lake’s shoreline.
+The park is just next to the Bitter Lake Community Center, and includes a section of the lake’s shoreline.

 Bitter Lake Ranked